 The possible parameters to set are (with their defaults):

 # The name of the docker container to run.
 DAZEL_INSTANCE_NAME="dazel" # The name of the dazel image to build or pull.
 DAZEL_IMAGE_NAME="dazel" # The command to run when running the image (the continuous command that will # hold the container active while we connect to it).
 DAZEL_RUN_COMMAND="/bin/bash" # The command to run to invoke docker (can be changed to `nvidia-docker` for GPUs).
 DAZEL_DOCKER_COMMAND="docker" # The path to the Dockerfile to use to build the dazel image.
 DAZEL_DOCKERFILE="Dockerfile.dazel" # in DAZEL_DIRECTORY # The repository to pull the dazel image from.
 DAZEL_REPOSITORY="dazel" # The directory to build the dazel image in.
 DAZEL_DIRECTORY=$PWD # The command to run inside the container. # NOTE: You should add flags to the .bazelrc file instead of here, since it is # also shared in the volume and it is a much cleaner way.
-DAZEL_COMMAND="/bazel/output/bazel" # Add any additional volumes you want to share between the host and the docker # container, in the normal "hostdir:dockerdir" format. # This can be a python iterable, or a comma-separated string.
+DAZEL_COMMAND="/usr/bin/bazel" # Add any additional volumes you want to share between the host and the docker # container, in the normal "hostdir:dockerdir" format. # This can be a python iterable, or a comma-separated string.
 DAZEL_VOLUMES= # Add any ports you want to publish from the dazel container to the host, in the # normal "interface:dockerport:hostport" (e.g. "0.0.0.0:80:80"). # This can be useful if you use the "dazel run //my/cool/webserver/target" # command for example, and need to publish port 80.
 DAZEL_PORTS= # The name of the network on which to load all run dependencies and dazel container. # If you are using a docker-compose.yml file to load the environment, this must # be the network name to which all of the necessary dependencies are connected.
 DAZEL_NETWORK="dazel" # Add any additional images that you want to run as dependencies and hook up to # the same docker network as the main container. # The format is the standard "repository/image:tag", but you can optionally add # the name of the container to create with "repository/image:tag::container". # This is useful if you want to add "postgres" or "rabbitmq" for instance, and # have them run as part of your test environment in a seamless reproducible way. # This can be a python iterable, or a comma-separated string. # Note: alternatively, you can use a docker-compose.yml file for dependencies.
 DAZEL_RUN_DEPS= # Add a docker-compose.yml file here to use it to load any services you want to # launch as part of the environment for running bazel. # This can be a much more complex environment than what is possible using run # dependencies. # Note: you can control both the project name and which services to run with the # variables below.
 DAZEL_DOCKER_COMPOSE_FILE="" # The command to run to invoke docker-compose (can be changed to # `nvidia-docker-compose` for GPUs).
 DAZEL_DOCKER_COMPOSE_COMMAND="docker-compose" # If using a docker-compose.yml file, this will set the COMPOSE_PROJECT_NAME # environment variable and thus the project name.
 DAZEL_DOCKER_COMPOSE_PROJECT_NAME="dazel" # If using a docker-compose.yml file, you can specify the services to run in the # file (and empty string means all services - as in running: docker-compose up). # This can be a python iterable, or a comma-separated string.
 DAZEL_DOCKER_COMPOSE_SERVICES="" # Whether or not to run in privileged mode (fixes bazel sandboxing issues on some # systems).
 Note that this can be a python boolean equivalent, so if setting # this from the environment, simply set it to an empty string.
 DAZEL_DOCKER_RUN_PRIVILEGED=False # Path to custom .bazelrc file to use when running the bazel commands.
 DAZEL_BAZEL_RC_FILE="" # Use the :delegated flag of the --volume option of docker for the bind-mounting of # the bazel cache directory.
 This vastly improves throughput on MacOSX. # More information on the :delegated flag: https://docs.docker.com/docker-for-mac/osxfs-caching/. # NOTE: This will fail on Docker versions < 17.04.
-DAZEL_DELEGATED_VOLUME=True # The user, in the same format as the --user option docker run and docker exec takes, # to use when starting the container and executing commands inside of the container DAZEL_USER =""
+DAZEL_DELEGATED_VOLUME=True # The user, in the same format as the --user option docker run and docker exec takes, # to use when starting the container and executing commands inside of the container DAZEL_USER = ""

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.